magicse/tinyllamas-ncnn/README.md

 ### Compile the inference binary

 You can either compile it using CMake with ncnn as a dependency or link the library yourself.
+Before compiling, adjust ctx_length in tinyllamas.cpp to the context length of your model.

 #### Compile with CMake